Skip to content

 Exercise:

-Implement the code for sending a message to the IRC server.
+Implement the code to send a message to the IRC server.

 12. Event-Driven Programming with IRC